tantrix10/tantrix10.github.io/_hobbies/2020-02-04-powerlifting.md

 date: 2020-02-23
 location: "City, Country"
 ---
+Similar to climbing and running I will use this to document my training progress.
+There will be some plots of 1-rep maxes once I set enough for that graph to be meaningful!
+I will also soon upload the current graphs of my training weights.

+I am currently training on the 5x5 strong lifts program, but am considering the Calgary barbell 16 week program.

 This is a description of a teaching experience.
 You can use markdown like any other post.
 <canvas id="myChart" width="400" height="400"></canvas>